mathigon/textbooks/content/functions/content.md

 ---

-> id: time-graph
+> id: time-height-graph

-These graphs tell us everything about the athlete's position, but they tell us nothing about **time**.
+These graphs tell us everything about the athlete's position, but they say nothing about **time**.
 For example, during Ri Se-Gwang's vault we cannot tell _when_ he lands on the mat.
 We only see his horizontal and vertical positions.

-What if we plot _time_ on the X axis, instead of Ri's horizontal position?
+On our first graph, the X axis represented distance (measured in meters).
+What if it represented time (measured in seconds)?

     x-video-graph
         x-video(src="/resources/functions/images/olympic_vault.mp4" poster="images/olympic_vault_poster.png" width=640 height=360 controls credit="©NBC")
         x-coordinate-system(width=640 height=180 x-axis="0,9.1,1" y-axis="0,10,1" axis-names="Time,Height")

+This looks similar to our first graph.
+This makes sense, because the number of meters that Ri runs is closely related to the number of seconds that pass.
+However, now we can measure new things about Ri's vault; he begins running about 1.5 seconds after the video begins.
+He hits the table at about [[5.9]] seconds, peaks at [[6.4]] seconds, and lands at [[7.3]] seconds.

 ---